spookylukey/django-htmx-patterns/modals.rst

    <video src="https://github.com/spookylukey/django-htmx-patterns/assets/62745/4030d635-dad8-48cf-965e-f9a1f6c8dbbf" width=180 ></video>

-The HTML looks like this:
+The HTML for the “Add a monster” button looks like this:

 .. code-block:: html